MPMoughan/animate.css/README.md

 #Animate.css

-Forked repo for animate.css on 2/5/2015
+- Forked repo for animate.css on 2/5/2015
-Added index.html file to play around with animate a bit Matt Moughan
+- Added index.html file to play around with animate a bit
+- index.html added by Matt Moughan